 Cancel the policy: If you decide to cancel the policy you won’t receive any compensation on the premiums previously paid.
 Both parties will then need to take out individual cover if required.

-However, with most whole life insurance policies, there is usually a surrender value when cancelling it.
+However, with some whole life insurance policies, there could be a surrender value when cancelling it.
 While not all of your premiums will be returned, you will still receive some money.